-When Parkinson’s disease (PD) strikes, it causes the failure and death of a critical nerve cells in the brain, called neurons.
+When Parkinson’s disease (PD) strikes, it causes the failure and death of critical nerve cells in the brain, called neurons.
 Parkinson’s mainly affects neurons in an area of the brain called the substantia nigra.
 These particular neurons produce dopamine.
 Dopamine, in turn, communicates with the part of the brain that controls movement and coordination.
 As PD progresses, dopamine production decreases.
 This leaves a person unable to control movement in a normal way and this inhibits the ability to exercise and maintain fitness.

 More energy & vitality